Maya (2017 film): Production

 Ani I. V. Sasi drafted the script for a full-length feature during 2009 and 2010 as a project for his visual communication course at Loyola College, Chennai, but ultimately shelved the plans and went for another script instead.
 While he worked as an assistant to director Priyadarshan for six years, he had a conversation with one of his friends, leading to Ani reviving the script as a short film under the title Maya.
 Inspired by Ayn Rand's short story The Simplest Thing in the World, Ani chose Ashok Selvan to play the lead character, as both Ashok and Ani were classmates in their graduation years.
 For the short's titular character Maya, Ani approached Priya Anand and narrated the script which she liked it and agreed to be a part of the film.

 The film is a culmination of the script of Ani's four feature film scripts which he had written (including his debut film Ninnila Ninnila).
 While it was reported that since the film is based on a writer, the short film had few autobiographical elements.
 But Ani claimed it untrue and said that "The character has some of his traits but not autobiographical.
 Perhaps somewhere in the creative process [...] how the story gets formulated may be".
 While Ashok claimed about doing a short film, despite his feature film works being well received, he added "As an actor, I want to do good material and it doesn't matter which format it is in.
 The content should be compelling", further added "I am free to experiment and I am happy for the same".
 The short was filmed within a single day.
-Kalyani Priyadarshan worked on the designing for the title and promotional posters for the film.

 Release

 Maya was screened at festival circuits during 2017, and it won the Best Short Fiction Award at the Chicago South Asian Film Festival held that year.
-However, the film was delayed due to various reasons, firstly Ani wanted to release the short only after his debut film Ninnila Ninnila, since he believed that the audience should connect with the similarities between two films.
+However, the film was delayed due to various reasons, firstly Ani wanted to release the short only after Ninnila Ninnila, since he believed that the audience should connect with the similarities between two films.
 Gautham Vasudev Menon acquired the rights to distribute the short film through his Ondraga Entertainment banner and shared the poster through social media handles on 16 May 2021.
 The teaser of the short was unveiled on 22 May 2021 to positive response, with the film being released on 11 June.
 Ani further added that the revenue from the short film would be donated to COVID-19 frontline workers.

 Reception

-Reviewing the short, Asuthosh Mohan of Film Companion South said, "Maya loops on itself like a Mobius strip and becomes an account of its own creation by the end".
-But he added, "beyond the autobiographical angle, Maya is also a smart and amusing visualization of what happens in a writer's mind as he's looking for a story with only the demons in his head to keep company".
+Reviewing the short, Asuthosh Mohan of Film Companion said, "Maya loops on itself like a Mobius strip and becomes an account of its own creation by the end".
+He added, "beyond the autobiographical angle, Maya is also a smart and amusing visualization of what happens in a writer's mind as he's looking for a story with only the demons in his head to keep company".